Mustafa Barzani: Collapse of the peace accord

 The government began reconstruction in northern Iraq and work towards creating an autonomous region, appointed five Kurdish men to junior-level ministries in the government, incorporating the Kurds along with the ICP into the National Front and provided Barzani with a stipend to manage the KDP.
 Ibrahim Ahmad and Jalal Talabani also reunified with the KDP.
 However relations quickly began to deteriorate as Barzani accused Iraq of continuing Arabification to decrease Kurdish standings in contested cities such as Kirkuk and in not being committed to a genuine autonomous zone.
-An assassination attempt took place against Barzani in September 1971 when Barzani received religious officials in his headquarters.
+An assassination attempt took place against Barzani in Haji Omeran in September 1971 when Barzani received religious officials in his headquarters.
 The clerics had thought they were carrying suitcases with recording devices for the benefit of Baghdad, but had instead been wired with explosives.
 The explosion did not kill Barzani but killed others participating in the meeting, and in the confusion Peshmerga guards rushed in and killed the clerics.
 The government drivers who drove the clerics tried to salvage the assassination and tossed a grenade, killing a Peshmerga and wounding twelve, but missing Barzani, before they themselves were shot and killed.
-Despite being unable to capture any of the conspirators for questioning, Barzani would maintain that Saddam Hussein was personally responsible for the attack.
+Although the conspirators were not captured, Barzani attributed responsibility for the attack to Saddam Hussein. who admitted to knowing about the assassination in 1983 and was sad that it was unsuccessful.

-With his perception of the Ba'ath soured, Barzani refused to close the border of Iran and continued receiving arms and supplies from Iran, which increased following the Soviet-Iraqi Treaty of Friendship in April 1972 once the United States was concerned about Iraq entering into the Soviet sphere like Syria.
+Following disputes with the Ba'ath regime, Barzani maintained open borders with Iran, allowing the continued flow of arms and supplies, which increased following the Soviet-Iraqi Treaty of Friendship in April 1972 once the United States was concerned about Iraq entering into the Soviet sphere like Syria.
 Israel also increased support to Barzani hoping to frustrate the Ba'ath in Iraq.
-The moves would bolster Barzani and his forces, but would alienate many figures within the KDP as well as leftists sympathetic to the Kurdish cause within Iraq.
+These actions strengthened Barzani's forces but led to criticism from some factions within the KDP and leftist groups supporting Kurdish causes in Iraq.
 Among the defectors from the KDP was Barzani's own son Ubeydullah who defected from the movement and preferred to cooperate with the regime in Baghdad.
 Through much of 1973, Barzani began to rebuild and reorganize the Peshmerga in anticipation of another conflict with Baghdad.